brunofacca/rails-development-environment/README.md

 - Set the VM locale and time zone.
 - Configure the VM for SSH access with a custom SSH key.
 - Use RVM to install any version of Ruby and Rails in the VM.
-- Install PostgreSQL, configure it to listen on 0.0.0.0, create a new user and grant it CREATEDB permissions.
+- Install PostgreSQL, configure it to listen on 0.0.0.0, create a new user called `ubuntu` with password `testdbpass` and grant it CREATEDB permissions.
+- Install MySQL, configure it to listen on 0.0.0.0 and set the password of the `root` user to `testdbpass`.
 - Install and configure Git at the VM.
 - Install Elastic Beanstalk CLI at the VM.
 - Install [Selenium Webdriver](http://docs.seleniumhq.org/projects/webdriver/),